KolbyEllis/elite_earthworks/src/content/blog/navigating-labor-compliance-fontana-fusds-success-story.md

 ---
-title: "Navigating Labor Compliance: Fontana FUSD's Success Story"
+title: "Navigating Labor Compliance - Fontana FUSD's Success Story"
 description: "Elite has learned to adapt and pivot in order to meet the ever-changing labor compliance requirements of Los Angeles. "
 author: Mark Schwab